 Thomson’s office in Watertown, Massachusetts is outfitted with 110 solar panels, which provides one-third of the office’s power.
 Installed in 2009, it remains one of the largest arrays of solar panels in the city!

 In addition to the Watertown office, all of Thomson’s Nyumba tents have been outfitted with solar LED lighting, which means no need for noisy generators.
 Phone run out of battery?
 Not to worry, solar energy is also utilized for electronic charging stations lounge tents at camp.
 The shining sun will charge your phone, while you admire the Serengeti in all its glory.

 Going green with propane

-Following in the footsteps of Tanzania’s recent ban on single-use plastic bags, Thomson is also eliminating the use of single-use plastic water bottles.
-Each guest now receives a complimentary metal water bottle and fill stations around camp are utilized to help protect the environment and ecosystems where guests travel.
+Following in the footsteps of Tanzania’s ban on single-use plastic bags, Thomson is encouraging guests to use refillable water bottles on safari.
+Clean water is provided in all camps and vehicles, reducing the need for single-use plastics and helping to protect the environment and ecosystems where guests travel.

 No water wasted at Thomson’s Nyumba camps

 You may have heard of a carbon footprint, but have you heard of a “water footprint?”
 Because clean water is a limited resource in Tanzania, Thomson has made it the company’s mission to use as little water as possible, while still keeping guests 100% hydrated and clean.

 Did you know the average American home uses 90 gallons of water per day?
 Compare this to a Thomson Nyumba camp, which uses just 14 gallons each day – that’s an 84% savings!
 Check out this blog post for a more in-depth look into Thomson’s water usage.